 \subsubsection{Extension to other criteria}

 In our performance estimation problem, we focused on studying bounds of the form $f(x_N)-f_*\leq \theta(N,L,\lambda) D_h(x_*,x_0)$.
 However, we are not limited to this criterion, and different convergence measures might be considered by changing the objective and constraints in \eqref{eq:pep_nolips}.
-For instance, by adapting \eqref{eq:pep_nolips}, we get the following new convergence result for NoLips.
+For instance, another popular criterion is the stationarity measure $D_h(x_k,x_{k+1})$, which boils down to the squared gradient norm in the unconstrained Euclidean case.
+By adapting \eqref{eq:pep_nolips}, we get the following new convergence result for NoLips.